theupdateframework/taps/tap8.md

 ## Timestamp and snapshot rotation

 Timestamp and snapshot keys can rotate as well, leading to ROLE.rotate.ID.PREV files, where ID and PREV are as described above.
 Each file is signed by a quorum of old keys, and contains the new keys.
-During verification, the client needs to fetch the ROLE.rotate.ID.PREV file where ID is as described above using the timestamp keyid, either from the root file or locally cached and PREV is as described using the previous timestamp rotate file or null.
 If the timestamp key is renewed by the root, all timestamp.rotate files can be safely removed from the repository.